Updated 20th September 2018

 So, who really taught the blues guitar to Robert Johnson down at the crossroads?
 It wasn’t the devil, of course, but a certain Mr. Zimmerman.
 No, no, not Robert Zimmerman (Bob Dylan to us), but an African-American Mr. Zimmerman: Ike Zimmerman.

 I wonder if Bob knows he shares a surname with Robert Johnson’s mysterious guitar tutor.
 Yes, I’m sure that he does.
 There’s not much Bob Dylan doesn’t know about the history of the blues.

-I’m sure he didn’t, when Columbia’s John Hammond gave young Bob Dylan an acetate (an old fashioned preview record) of a record the company was about to release.
+But I’m pretty sure he didn’t about his namesake back in 1960, when Columbia’s John Hammond gave young Bob Dylan an acetate (an old fashioned preview record) of an album the company was about to release.

 |One of the most influential blues albums of all time.
 From 1961.

 This was, ‘King of the Delta Blues Singers’, a compilation album by Robert Johnson issued in 1961.

 Ranked number 27 on Rolling Stone magazine’s 500 most influential records of all time list, it is also considered one of the most influential blues records ever.
 Dylan was blown-away when he heard it.
 So, of course, was Eric Clapton.
 For more on the legendary John Hammond, check out my post on the link below, ‘The legacy of John Hammond and other blues musings’ from 15 October 2013.
 Please excuse the way it looks.
 Like this post, it lost all formatting when moved from my old blog to this one.
 Getting them into shape is like wrestling an octopus.